Want to know how to affordably live in Italy? Some cities in Europe can be really expensive!

 Campobasso

-It’s easily accessible to main Italian cities such as Rome and Naples.
-This is perfect for weekend getaways.
+It’s easily accessible to major Italian cities such as Rome and Naples, making it perfect for weekend getaways.

 Benevento